clairescanlon/ClaireScanlon/README.md

 </br>

 ## Important Note  </br>
-This repository is currently undergoing structural changes to adhere to best practices.
-Not all of my projects are available here yet.
-If you are looking for a specific project or code that is not currently listed, please feel free to reach out to me directly via  <a href="mailto:clairehelenscanlon@gmail.com"> e-mail</a>.
+> **Note:** This is under active restructuring and construction.
+Not all projects are available yet.
+For code or projects not listed, please [contact me via email](mailto:clairehelenscanlon@gmail.com?subject=GitHub%20Portfolio).
 </br>

 ## Projects Overview
 Additional projects will be added and integrated into this portfolio.
 </br>
 </br>